-If you are wondering if rose water good for dreads?
+If you are wondering if rose water is good for dreads?
 The answer is yes!
-It has been around since ancient Egypt times as a beauty ritual for the hair and skin.
+It has been around since ancient Egyptian times as a beauty ritual for hair and skin.
 Rosewater is a natural mixture that moisture your dreads and promotes hair growth by improving circulation to the scalp.

 You don’t have to buy rose water this very second as the added preservatives found in some of these products are not suitable for your locs.
 However, you can make yours at home.
 This isn’t a surprise…….. since the best hair moisturizes we make in our kitchen.
 If you don’t want to make your own, rosewater is affordable and is available at your local health stores or at Amazon.com.

 Making rose water is as simple as mixing it with distilled water in a spray bottle and applying it to your hair daily.
 By doing this, you are hydrating your dreads while giving them a mild rose scent.
 Before I outline the steps of how to make your rosewater here are some benefits.

 - Balance pH of hair and skin– This helps maintain the natural pH of your dreads and prevents the growth of fungi, bacteria, and keep the scalp healthy.

 - Hydrates, moisture, and Conditions Locs– Rosewater give your locs the moisture needed, especially with starter locs, and prevents brittle dreads.